NahuelCostaCortez/personal-website/content/authors/admin/_index.md

 first_name: Nahuel
 email: ""
 ---
 Ph.D. in Computer Science, assistant professor at the University of Oviedo and Machine Learning researcher 🤖.
-My research primarily focuses on the application of AI models for the diagnosis and prognosis of systems with limited data for decision-making.
-This has allowed me to work on problems in different fields, including medicine, aviation, and renewable energy.
+My research primarily focuses on the diagnosis and prognosis of systems with limited data for decision-making.
+This has allowed me to work on various fields and problems including Atrial Fibrillation, fPET images from patients in coma, Li-ion Batteries, Aircraft Engines, Industrial Fans, and Urban Regulation.
 I have a special interest in developing models that are transparent, easily interpretable, and accessible to non-experts in ML/AI.
 As an educator, I aim to convey my enthusiasm to students and provide them with the necessary tools to discover and pursue their own goals.

 💬  Feel free to reach out to me if you are interested in my research, looking for colaboration, or just for some interesting discussion.<br>
 ✉️  You can shoot me a message at costanahuel@uniovi.es or any of my other social networks, I'll try to respond as soon as I can!